NivenT/Brainfuck_AI/README.md

 ````

 ## Details
-* The interpreter only runs a program for a max of 2 milliseconds (in order to prevent infinite loops)
+* The interpreter only runs a program for a maximum of 2 milliseconds (in order to prevent infinite loops)
 * The parser ignores mismatched brackets (Ex. ++>[--<. is the same as ++>--<.)
 * Empty loops are ignored (Ex. ++[].-. is the same as ++.-.)